4 Basic Functions of Management – Complete Manual for Managers

 - First-line managers directly interact with the employees.

 Managers have to interact with other managers of the same level.
 This is the horizontal structure of management where the manager of one department has to coordinate with the managers of other departments in order to accomplish tasks.

 Effect of centralization & decentralization

 Controlling is the third among the 4 basic functions of management.
-It deals with monitoring and evaluation events.
+It deals with monitoring and evaluating events.
 It can be defined as: “The process of monitoring the activities and processes to achieve the predefined standards and goals in an organization”.

 The controlling function of management deeply connects with the planning function.
-Planning function of management deals with establishing the goals and objectives while controlling determines whether the organization is meeting those goals and objectives or not.
+The planning function of management deals with establishing the goals and objectives while controlling determines whether the organization is meeting those goals and objectives or not.
 The managers constantly monitor the performance of employees.
 They supervise the activities planned in the planning phase to ensure that their scope remains upright.
 They also identify any off-track activities needing corrective actions.
 This function requires managers to give feedback to their subordinates and establish effective communication.